Sabrinas Organizing

 Under the Bed Storage for Books:

-You can raise your bed and add bookshelves (Affiliate Link) to the bottom for easy access in a small space.
+You can raise your bed and add bookshelves (affiliate) to the bottom for easy access in a small space.

 Bed with bookshelves under the bed.